Horospherical subgroups in positive characteristic: Parabolic subgroups and classification for p>2

 \begin{lemma} Let $p \geq 5$.
 Then the character lattice of the parabolic subgroup

 is given by

 where $\varpi_\alpha$ denotes the fundamental weight associated with the simple root $\alpha$. \end{lemma}

-For $p=3$, the only additional input in the classification of parabolic subgroups comes from the very special isogeny, which occurs when the group has a factor of type $G_2$.
+For $p=3$, the only additional input in the classification of parabolic subgroups comes from the very special isogeny, which occurs when the group {is of type} $G_2$.
 In that case, we denote by

 the preimage of $K$ under the $r$-th iterated Frobenius.
 By \Cref{thm classification parabolic subgroups} and \Cref{thm classification parabolics 2}, an arbitrary parabolic subgroup is then of the form